openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 153: Incandescence time of compact fluorescent lamps

-Incandescence time of dimmable compact fluorescent lamps This parameter determines the time required for switching compact fluorescent lamps and certain types of light sources.
-Setting this parameter to 0 will disable the incandescence functionality.
+Incandescence time of dimmable compact fluorescent lamps
+<p&gtThis parameter determines the time required for switching compact fluorescent lamps and certain types of light sources.
+Setting this parameter to 0 will disable the incandescence functionality.</p&gt <p&gtParameter size: 2B</p&gt <p&gtDefault value: 0</p&gt <p&gtAvailable values:</p&gt <p&gt0-255 (0-25.5s, 0.1s step) – incandescence time</p&gt

-Parameter size: 2B

-Default value: 0

-Available values:

-0-255 (0-25.5s, 0.1s step) – incandescence time
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.